hellovietduc/reactivity-demo/README.md

 # duckJS - Reactivity demo

 My own exploration of a signal-based reactivity model.
-Resource for an internal tech talk at @padlet.
+Resource for an internal tech talk at [Padlet](https://padlet.com).

 ## Example code